Alexander Romance: Fountain of Life

 Traditions about Alexander's search for the Fountain of Life were influenced by earlier legends about the Mesopotamian hero Gilgamesh and his search for immortality, such as in the Epic of Gilgamesh.
 Alexander is travelling along with his company in search of the Land of the Blessed.
 On the way to the Land, Alexander becomes hungry and asks one of his cooks, Andreas, to get him some meat.
 Andreas gets some fish and begins to wash it in a fountain.
 Immediately upon being washed, the fish sprang to life and escaped into the fountain.
-Realizing the has discovered the Fountain of Life, Andreas tells no one else about it and drinks the water for himself.
+Realizing he has discovered the Fountain of Life, Andreas tells no one else about it and drinks the water for himself.
 He also stores away some of the water into a silver vessel, hoping to use some of it to seduce Alexander's daughter.
 Meanwhile, Alexander eventually reaches the Land of the Blessed but is unable to enter it.
 At the same time, he learns of Andreas losing the fish and questions him over it.
 Andreas confesses about what happened with the fish, and he is whipped for it, but he denies that he drank any and does not mention that he stored some, and asks Alexander over why he should worry about the past.
 At a later point, Andreas manages to use the water to seduce Alexander's daughter, who is enticed by the opportunity to drink from it, which she does and becomes immortal.
 Alexander learns of the miracle and punishes both Andreas and his daughter greatly: for Andreas is turned into a daimōn of the sea and his daughter into a daimōn of the desert.
 This story was elaborated on in subsequent versions of the Romance, such as in the Syriac Song of Alexander and in the Talmud.